victoropp/victoropp.github.io/_posts/2025-05-27-wine-clustering.md

 - **Silhouette Score**: Cluster separation and compactness
 - **DBI (Davies-Bouldin Index)**: Penalizes overlapping or scattered clusters
 - **Entropy Analysis**: Quantifies uncertainty in GMM assignments
-- **Confusion Matrices**: For intuitive understanding of clustering precision
+- **Confusion Matrices**: For an intuitive understanding of clustering precision

 ---